sveneisenschmidt/yay/README.md

 ## Documentation

 Documentation can be found in the [docs folder](docs/README.md).
-Want to try it out or develop it further, please see the [Contributing](contributing.md) documentation.
-It provides everything to get you started. **Yay, isn't that awesome!**
+Want to try it out or develop it further?
+Please see the [Contributing](contributing.md) documentation.
+It provides everything to get you started. **Yay!
+Isn't that awesome?!**

 ---